clicknium/clicknium-docs/doc/references/python/webdriver/browser/new_tab.md

 ***def new_tab(self, url: str, is_wait_complete: bool = True, timeout: int = 30) -> BrowserTab***

-Open a new tab in current browser.
+Open a new tab in the current browser.

 **Parameters:**
     &emsp;**url[Required]**: str